OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

     return
 }

-// 2. define Keychain services query.
+// 2. define keychain services query.
 Pay attention that kSecAttrAccessControl is mutually exclusive with kSecAttrAccessible attribute

 var query: [String: Any] = [:]